rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

   rancher-webhook: '{"port": 9553, "priorityClassName": "system-node-critical"}'

 ```
-Rancher will redeploy the Rancher-Webhook chart when changes to the ConfigMap values are detected.
+Rancher redeploys the Rancher-Webhook chart when changes to the ConfigMap values are detected.

-### Customising Rancher-Webhook During Rancher Installation
+### Customizing Rancher-Webhook During Rancher Installation
 You can customize the local cluster's Rancher-webhook's helm values during the initial Helm installation of the Rancher chart.
 All values used in the Rancher-Webhook chart can be accessed as nested variables under the `webhook` name.
-These values will be synced to the `rancher-config` ConfigMap during installation.
+These values are synced to the `rancher-config` ConfigMap during installation.

 ```bash
 helm install rancher rancher-<CHART_REPO>/rancher \